The Best Bow Square To Use on Your Bow

 If you'll notice, too---that measurement engravings start at 4 inches of brace height, which makes it a great bow square for primitive bows or Korean bows that have a very low brace height.
 The Saunders model (which I discuss below) has a measurement that starts at 6 inches, so that wouldn't be a good option for a primitive bow or a Korean bow.

 The most similar bow square to the Easton T, and the one that most other people buy, is...

 There's one advantage the Saunders Forked Horn Square has above the Easton, and that is the decision to make the brace height measurement arm rounded, just as an arrow would be.
 That's a surprisingly common sense feature that almost all other bow squares---at least as far as I've seen---overlook.
 If you're going to measure brace height from the distance from the pivot point to the string, why not do it with something shaped like an arrow??

-The square has a very firm attachment to the bow string that won't shift, so you can reliably attach nocks without the piece shifting up or down the string.
-It's plastic (not metal, like most other bow squares), so you might need to be a little more gentle with it, but with a little TLC you can own this puppy forever and never need to replace it.
+The square has a very firm attachment to the bow string that won't shift, so you should be able to reliably attach nocks without the piece shifting up or down the string.
+It's plastic (not metal, like most other bow squares), so you might need to be a little more gentle with it, but with a little TLC you can own this puppy for a while and never need to replace it.

 If you're not down with the T-shaped bow square, you can always check out an L-shaped bow square, such as the...